 Stitching can be a tell all when it comes to seeing whether a piece is well made.
 Take a look at the stitching near the neckline and collar, specifically.

 Good stitching will run equidistant to the edge of the fabric, join neatly with other fabrics, and feel taut without creating puckering.
 There shouldn’t be loose threads or pilling.
+Consider shopping on Gallery Dept for pieces that not only meet these stitching standards but also boast a unique and stylish flair.

 3. Sewn-On Details